UST-MICO/docs/domain_model.rst

 MicoVersion
 ===========
-Wrapper for a {@link Version} that adds the functionality for a version prefix, so that versions like, e.g., 'v1.2.3' are possible.
+Wrapper for a version that adds the functionality for a version prefix, so that versions like, e.g., 'v1.2.3' are possible.

 .. image:: res/MicoVersion.png